-Veterinary care costs have outpaced the general consumer price index by 61% over the last twenty years, with a further 6.2% rise between July 2023 and July 2024 alone, according to Bureau of Labor Statistics data.
-A January 2026 PetSmart CharitiesβGallup study found 52% of U.S. cat and dog owners skipped or declined recommended veterinary care in the past year β with 71% citing cost as the primary reason.
-But a nationwide network of emergency grants, nonprofit clinics, university hospitals, and financial assistance programs exists to close that gap.
-The ASPCA’s 2025 research found that 94% of pet owners who considered surrendering their pet chose to keep it after receiving support.
-You do not need to be destitute to qualify β most programs serve working families who simply cannot absorb a $1,000+ unexpected bill.
+Veterinary costs have outpaced general inflation by 61% over the last two decades according to Bureau of Labor Statistics data β and a major emergency can now easily hit $3,000 to $8,000 even for previously healthy pets.
+The result: 52% of pet owners skipped recommended care last year, with cost as the primary reason.
+But a working network of emergency grants, nonprofit clinics, university hospitals, and hardship funds exists specifically for this situation.
+The ASPCA’s 2025 research found that 94% of owners who considered surrendering their pet chose to keep it after receiving support.
+Here’s what to know before making any calls.

 -